 Your systems might be outdated or unsupported.
 Over time, you might have deployed third party or internal applications to meet changing needs.
 You might be getting by, but all of this can result in an approach that reduces business agility.

 We understand the unique challenges facing your industry and your need to be efficient and cost effective.
 Stoneridge Software has helped clients attain a return on investment within a short amount of time.
-We have deployed standard Microsoft Dynamics functionality and have provided many tailored solutions when requirements demanded customization.
-The combination of Microsoft Dynamics and the experts at Stoneridge Software creates competitive differentiation for our customers unique business needs.
+We have deployed standard Microsoft Dynamics functionality and have also provided many tailored solutions when requirements demanded customization.
+The combination of Microsoft Dynamics and the experts at Stoneridge Software creates competitive differentiation for your unique business needs.

 Stoneridge Software has deep and broad experience with clients in the manufacturing and distribution industries.
 Microsoft Dynamics has strong capabilities for the following manufacturers and works very well for mixed mode and multi-mode manufacturers.

 - Process Manufacturing